Samsung/tizen-docs/docs/platform/release-notes/tizen-9-0-m2.md

   - Reported bugs in NNStreamer and ML API have been fixed.

 ## Known issues
-  - XNNPACK delegate of TensorFlow-Lite2 is temporarily disabled due to the toolchain version issue.
+  - XNNPACK delegate of TensorFlow-Lite2 is temporarily disabled due to the Toolchain version issue.